ua-datalab/QNLP/Project-Plan.md

 # Meeting Notes

+## Nov 27th 2024
+- Updated code walkthrough
+	- All code in `classify.py`, without Mithun's notes, just tags.
+Copy of `v7` code.
+ 	- Old code in archive.
+In archive, `no_pair...` is for classification task, `yes_pair...` is Khatri's code replication, which we can't use because of depriciate d packages.
+  - New branch: `tuning model3 again`: new branch, modularized for specific upgrades.
+  	- Tuner for model 3 in the code (see below).
+   	- Performing a grid search, with optimizers, loss functions, batch size, etc. to find the best fit.
+    	- Replaced RandomSearch with gridSearch
+    	- Functions for permutations and combinations with hyperparameters.
+Stuck at 83% accuracy
+- Sanity check to make sure code works correctly completed.
+- Upcoming steps: move away from toy data, and find a real-case dataset.

 ## Nov 20th 2024
 - Mini hackathon for setting up Uspantekan demo
 	- Going back to [code from Spe 4](https://github.com/ua-datalab/QNLP/blob/abbe80fd0d5a40f8920505c68780a9f57f76d8cc/v7_merging_best_of_both_v6_andv4) (last date of demo)